 - PAED5705 Physiology of Sleep Responses (formerly PAED8705 Physiology of Sleep Responses), PAED5706 Methods in Sleep Measurement (formerly PAED8706 Methods in Sleep Measurement), PAED5707 Clinical Applications of Sleep Responses (formerly PAED8707 Clinical Applications of Sleep Responses),

-PAED5708 Conducting Sleep Studies (formerly PAED8708 Conducting Sleep Studies)
+and PAED5708 Conducting Sleep Studies (formerly PAED8708 Conducting Sleep Studies)

 Approved quota: 10

 - no formal contact as this is an online unit.
 Students are able to seek assistance by email or phone contact.
 Students are required to spend approximately 40 hours working through the online learning modules, readings and quizzes.
 Some additional study time is recommended.